-- Many developers of CFD methods characterize "lower level" methods (potential [flow] methods) as "low fidelity" and "higher level" (Euler and RANS) as "high fidelity."

-Fidelity in this context may be a reflection of comprehensiveness of flow physics models, but, for many CFD practitioners, it has the implication of credibility (replicating reality) - Experience has shown that higher level RANS methods do not necessarily produce credible (realistic) results especially for complex flows that are dominated by vortices and boundary-layer separation.
-Therefore, one could argue that RANS methods for such applications should not be characterized as "high fidelity."
+- Many CFD developers characterize lower level (potential [flow]) methods as "low fidelity" and "higher level" (Euler and RANS) methods as "high fidelity."
+In this context, fidelity implies exactness with which governing equations approximate flow physics, not necessarily trustworthiness of computational solutions in replicating reality.
+For ACA, credibility implying trustworthiness of solutions is of paramount importance. - Experience has shown that higher level RANS methods do not necessarily produce credible data especially for complex flows that are dominated by vortices and boundarylayer separation.
+Therefore, one could argue that RANS methods are not "high fidelity" for replicating complex flows.
 When considering fidelity, more is not always better.
 Using the "highest fidelity" CFD in all instances can lead to misuse of valuable resources. - Since each CFD method is (should be?) carefully designed to solve a selected set of equations as accurately as possible, a potential flow method may not be inherently low fidelity-as long as the method is accurately solving the governing potential flow equations, and producing credible results for the target application. - For ACA, it's the credibility of aerodynamic data that is of utmost importance.
-The data must be credible enough for customer to use it for making decisions without incurring undue risk.
-This requires that data produced by a CFD method replicate reality.
-Validation is the most common approach for assessing credibility-albeit not without its own set of challenges to be highlighted later.
+Customers must have enough trust in data to use it in making decisions without incurring undue risk.
+This requires that data produced by a CFD method closely replicate reality.
+Validation is the most common approach for assessing credibility albeit not without its own set of challenges to be highlighted later.

-What Matters to the Customer is Results, Not Tools
+What Matters Most to the Customer is Results, Not Tools!